 Now that you’ve learned about your account and vehicle options, you have to decide on the most important thing: how much you can feasibly contribute per month.

-One of our tips for how to build wealth in 2021 is to pay off high-interest debt.
+One of our tips for how to build wealth is to pay off high-interest debt.
 This is called toxic debt.
 Returning to Dr. Hans’ pillars of financial security, here are three things you can consider placing in your budget:

 - Creating an emergency fund